Committee details

 · Planning policy, development management, building control and land charges.

-· Private sector housing, social housing and addressing empty homes.
+· Strategic housing and addressing empty homes.

 · Business growth, economic development, and inward investment.